Poshtel launches an international network of luxe pop-up shipping container suites

 Poshtel was founded by Morten Lund (CMO), Søren Henningsen (CFO) and O Koo (CEO) and has raised $500,000 to date with from Bjarke Ingels, famed tech industry architect and founder of the Bjarke Ingels Group, co-founder Morten Lund and Vagn Sørensen, Chairman Scandic Hotels.
 You may have heard of Lund, an experienced serial entrepreneur who managed to turn an early $50,000 investment in Skype into $50 million when Ebay purchased the company in 2005.
 (He later lost it, but he’s got a good comeback story.)

-“The first set of products that we’re launching is a little bit more along the luxury line,” Hoo explained to TechCrunch, describing the “low income perspective” and “housing perspective” as a second phase.
+“The first set of products that we’re launching is a little bit more along the luxury line,” Koo explained to TechCrunch, describing the “low income perspective” and “housing perspective” as a second phase.
 “We wanted to prove our first model first.”
 The luxury-first model for a project like this makes sense, and given the team’s experience with housing it sounds like that interest won’t fade as it moves into its first phase.
-“Our technical engineering team has actually done projects related to low income housing,” Hoo said.
+“Our technical engineering team has actually done projects related to low income housing,” Koo said.
 “There’s nothing new… it’s the execution we’re providing and the business model.”

 And while one of its promo images of a sweater-clad guy looking out into Burning Man’s Playa reveals its immediate target demographic, in truth, tiny homes are a compelling short term answer to houselessness — or at least a very meaningful stopgap.
 Earlier this year in Orange County, a 16-unit shipping container complex called Potters Lane opened to house homeless veterans.
 Cities like Portland, Oregon are experimenting with tiny homes already.
 In Portland, an innovative pilot program offers homeowners willing to house a homeless family for five years a tax abatement and a tiny house on their property, which they would then own and be able to rent out after the period ends.